Darryl White: AFL career

 By 1996, White had become an inspiration to other indigenous players, especially those from his former home of the Northern Territory.
 On one occasion, he even found himself approached by a young indigenous player from a rival club immediately after a match who asked him to pose for a photograph with him before leaving the ground.
 His progression from erratic youth to responsible adult had been guided by mentor and former teammate, fellow aborigine Michael McLean.
-A trip to South Africa in 1997 and a 36-hour gaol term for assault in the same year (later overturned on appeal) opened his eyes to what his life could have been.
+A trip to South Africa in 1997 and a 36-hour jail term for assault in the same year (later overturned on appeal) opened his eyes to what his life could have been.
 "I used to be out stealing handbags," he said in 2001.
 "I was just starting to get into bigger and better stuff.
 Back then, I was stealing BMWs.
 Luckily I got caught and got sent away for six months in [a] juvenile detention centre in Perth.
 Look at me now, it's all changed."

 In 2005, he was named captain of the Indigenous All-Stars, an all-Aboriginal team, selected to play the Western Bulldogs in Darwin that February.
 White was devastated when he ruptured a thumb ligament at Lions training in the weeks before the game and was unable to play.
 Desperate to play a part, he flew in for the occasion and acted as the team's runner during the game.

 However, in 2003 and 2004, his form had been patchy, spending an increasing amount of time in the club's seconds side, and at the end of each season there was increasing speculation that he would retire.
 The Lions continued to show their loyalty to the player who had served them so well and re-signed him for the 2005 season, but he added only ten games to his career tally.
 In the second-last home-and-away game of that season, with the Lions struggling to make the finals, White played in the seconds and kicked nine goals, ensuring his recall for one last game.
 The Lions were thrashed by St Kilda by a record 139 points in Melbourne in a disappointing finish to a spectacular and entertaining career.

 In the last quarter of his final game, White fielded a mark at half-forward and held it skyward in trademark fashion.
 He then drilled a no-look pass forward to Jared Brennan, a player who had idolised White as a boy.
 Brennan goaled.
 White's bewildered teammates flocked around him to offer congratulations.
 After the siren, he was carried from the ground by indigenous teammates Chris Johnson and Ash McGrath, signifying the respect in which he had been held by his community.